dantenetwork/cross-chain-demo/README.md

   - Query result

-  After a moment, the result queryed from `Near` will be printed.
+  After a moment, the result queryed from `PlatON` will be printed.

   ![image](https://user-images.githubusercontent.com/83757490/195021722-2843ea81-76ba-450f-8129-42729e065747.png)